 This variation of the chord is defined for those who, whether through arthritic means or otherwise, are not able to fret and sound out the entire body of the chord.
 The variation here detailed will sound exactly the same and, despite the removal of one of only four notes, makes no difference.
 The notes that make up a Bb major triad – Bb, D, and F – are all still present.
 The missing note was merely an octave repetition of the root Bb.

 So, there you have it!
-Your introduction into the world of ukulele chords Bb and G minor, a spring board from which you will hopefully be able to jettison yourself into the stratosphere of ukulele scholarship, showmanship and delight.
+Your introduction into the world of ukulele tricks, ukulele chords Bb and G minor, a spring board from which you, as an ukulele students, will hopefully be able to jettison yourself into the stratosphere of ukulele scholarship, showmanship and delight.

 This is only a beginning, and I would encourage to use every one of your senses to pave a way forward that is completely structured around, changing chords to suit your bounds of comfort and any ailments you may be suffering.